FMZennaro/CTF-SQL/README.md

 ### Requirements
 The following code requires *numpy, scipy, matplotlib* and [OpenAI gym](https://github.com/openai/gym); [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) (together with [pytorch](https://pytorch.org/)) is used to train reinforcement learning agents.

-**Warning:** Simulation1 and Simulation2 rely at the moment on a synthetic SQL server simulator.
-Installation of the gym environment [gym-CTF-SQL](https://github.com/avalds/gym-CTF-SQL) to run the simulator.
+**Warning:** Simulation1 and Simulation2 rely at the moment on synthetic SQL server simulators.
+Simulation1 uses the module *mockSQLenv.py*.
+Simulation2 uses the OpenAI gym environment [gym-CTF-SQL](https://github.com/avalds/gym-CTF-SQL) (check the gym repository for installing and running the environment)

 ### Content
 The project *CTF-SQL* contains the simulations running reinforcement agent on a CTF challenge containing a simple SQL injection vulnerability.
-Every *Simulation* file contains a simulation.
+Every *SimulationX* file contains a simulation, including training and analysis.
+- *Simulation1* runs a tabular Q-learning agent;
+- *Simulation2* runs a deep Q-learning agent (with different batch settings).
 Details about the setup and the interpretation may be found in [1].

 ### References